soham-amburle/Netflix-Global-Business-Intelligence-Suite-Power-BI/D10 - Content Performance/README.md

 This dashboard enables stakeholders to:

-- Identify top-performing content based on watch hours
+* Identify top-performing content based on watch time
-- Understand genre-level engagement trends
-- Compare performance between movies and series
-- Analyze audience ratings and feedback
+* Understand audience preferences across genres and formats
-- Evaluate viewer completion behavior
+* Evaluate content quality using viewer ratings
-- Explore content performance across regions and devices
+* Analyze engagement trends across regions and devices
+* Support data-driven content acquisition and production decisions

 ---

 ## Tools & Data

-- **Visualization Tool:** Power BI
+* **Visualization Tool:** Power BI
-- **Dataset:** Fully synthetic global streaming dataset
+* **Dataset:** Synthetic global streaming dataset
-- **Record Count:** ~200,000 records
+* **Record Count:** ~2,394 rows
-- **Time Period:** Simulated multi-year streaming activity
-- **Data Model:** Snowflake Schema (Fact_WatchHistory, Fact_Subscriptions, Fact_Ratings with multiple dimension tables)
+* **Data Model:** Snowflake Schema
-- **Purpose:** Content analytics dashboard for portfolio demonstration
+* **Purpose:** Content performance analytics for BI portfolio

 ---

 > **Note:** This project is not affiliated with Netflix.
-All data used in this dashboard is synthetic and created solely for learning, analysis, and portfolio demonstration purposes.
+All data is synthetic and created solely for educational and portfolio purposes.

 ---